Transformation

-This is a list of the sources referenced in the articles published so far or planned.
+This is a list of the sources referenced in the articles published so far.
 It will be continuously updated as more articles are added.
-Entries include books, journal articles, and freely accessible online resources.

 Russell Ackoff

 Idealized Design: How to Dissolve Tomorrow’s Crisis...
 Today (2006, with Jason Magidson and Herbert Addison).
-The practical guide to idealised design with worked examples.
-Dissolution as the highest form of problem treatment.
+The practical guide to idealised design, with worked examples.

 Creating the Corporate Future: Plan or Be Planned For (1981).
 Interactive planning applied to corporate strategy.
-The four orientations to planning: reactive, inactive, preactive, and interactive.
+The four orientations to planning.

 The Art of Problem Solving: Accompanied by Ackoff’s Fables (1978).
-The most accessible introduction to Ackoff’s problem-dissolving approach, illustrated with case studies.
+The most accessible introduction to Ackoff’s thinking.

 A Brief Guide to Interactive Planning and Idealized Design (2001).
-Concise overview of the methodology.
+Concise overview.
 Freely available PDF.

 From Mechanistic to Social Systemic Thinking (The Systems Thinker, 1993).
-The analysis vs synthesis argument presented in full.
+The analysis vs synthesis argument.
 Freely accessible.

 G.E.M.
 Anscombe